Mohamed Chemlal

-Mohamed Chemlal (born 8 February 1995) is a French footballer who plays as a midfielder for Mantes.
+Mohamed Chemlal (born 8 February 1995) is a French professional footballer who plays as a midfielder for Union de Touarga.

 Career

 In 2012, Chemlal signed for Boulogne in the French third division from the reserves of French Ligue 1 side Caen.

 In 2016, he signed for Forest Green Rovers in the English fifth division from French fifth division club Le Havre B, where the captain did not like him due to them playing the same position.

 Before the second half of the 2017–18 season, Chemlal signed for Vereya in the Bulgarian top flight after playing for English sixth division team Weston-super-Mare, before returning to France due to the death of his father.

 In 2018, he signed for Mantes in the French fourth division.